kaiterra/misc/kubernetes-china-aliyun.md

 Constraints on version choices include:

 - kubelet can be at most 1 minor version behind the version of kubeadm you're using.
 So if you're using kubeadm v1.11.2, you can use kubelet >= v1.10.0, but not v1.9.6 for example.
 - The Aliyun `google-containers` mirror may not have every single Kubernetes version.
 Mirrored versions are listed [here](https://dev.aliyun.com/detail.html?spm=5176.1972343.2.28.ItEn5B&repoId=91673).
-Note that there are `google-containers` images and `google_containers` images (with an underscore); use the underscore one.
+Note that there are `google-containers` images and `google_containers` images (with an underscore).
+Use the underscore one.
+(They're both provided by Alibaba, but the underscore one has many more versions, because... reasons?)
 - Consider choosing one or two versions behind the latest, so you can practice upgrading before deploying a production workload.